-Marc Chagall 1887 - 1985 was a Russian Jewish painter, lithographer, etcher and designer. poetic.
+Marc Chagall (1887 - 1985) was a Russian-born Jewish painter, lithographer, etcher and designer.Born in Vitebsk of a deeply religious Jewish family.
+His work was somewhat influenced by Cubism, but differed from it in his love of fantasy.
 His figurative style made him one of most popular modern artists, while his long life and varied output made him one of the most internationally recognized.
-He died at 98 years old and he was the last surviving member of the School of Paris
+He died at 98 years old and he was the last surviving member of the School of Paris.

-A fine and rare example that has been mounted and framed to museum standards.
+Beautifully mounted and framed to museum standards.

 During the late 1950’s, Chagall was commissioned to create stained glass windows for Hadassah-Hebrew University Medical Synagogue, located in the Judaean Hills of Jerusalem.
 One window was to represent each of the Twelve Tribes of Israel, each with a unique composition.

 Why is this rare?This artwork was printed by the Mourlot Studio, a leading art printer of the 20th century.
 It is hand signed by Chagall.

 Sheet 16 from "La Fontaine's Fables", a project for Ambrose Vollard, which Chagall worked on between 1927 - 1930 and was published in 1952.